alicesf2/alicesf2/README.md

 ### Hi, I'm Alice 🙋🏻‍♀️

 I'm a fullstack developer who dabbles in data and design.
 I love teaching, learning, telling stories, and playing games.
-You can often find me at the intersection of my technical skills and my passions.
+You can often find me at the intersection of my aforementioned skills and passions.
 Or sleeping.

-Some emojis that describe me: 🇺🇸🇨🇳👩🏻‍💻🎹⛸🐿😹🍵🃏💃
+My life in emojis: 🇺🇸🇨🇳🎹⛸🎮🐿🃏👩🏻‍💻💃🍵

+Places I've been: 🇺🇸🇨🇳🇯🇵🇲🇽🇨🇦🇯🇲🇵🇷🇭🇰🇬🇧🇫🇷🇮🇹🇧🇸